-When she dropped him off on Sunday night we enrolled him immediately in Camp Armstrong, a boot camp for dogs that resembles the first half of Full Metal Jacket with a little less blood.
-We’d forgotten that it took four straight months of hard core training to change Chuck from the Judd Nelson character in Breakfast Club (I stole that from Jon) to the Jesus character in the Bible.
+When she dropped him off on Sunday night we enrolled him immediately in Camp Armstrong, a strict boot camp for dogs that resembles the first half of Full Metal Jacket with a little less blood.
+We’d forgotten that it took four straight months of hard core training to transform Chuck from the Judd Nelson character in The Breakfast Club to the Jesus character in the Bible.

-We’ve been sleeping on the futon in the basement because Bo, who is sleeping with us, snores loudly and talks in his sleep.
+We’ve been sleeping on the futon in the basement because Bo is sleeping with us, and he snores loudly and garbles German in his sleep.
 I let him know in no uncertain terms that if he ever woke up my baby from a nap or in the middle of the night that I would sew a set of balls back into his empty scrotum so that I could cut them out again myself.

-Bo likes to run away — blocks and blocks away, blocks that I have traversed barefoot three times now — and jump on countertops and PICK PICK PICK at Chuck until Chuck becomes less the Jesus character in the Bible and more of the Marlon Brando character in Apocalypse Now.
+Bo likes to run away — blocks and blocks away, blocks that I have traversed barefoot three times now — and jump on countertops and pick pick pick at Chuck until Chuck becomes less the Jesus character in the Bible and more of the Marlon Brando character in Apocalypse Now.

-Last night after refusing to finish her dinner with a long, surprisingly Southern sounding, “Noooooooooo,” I suggested that we start saying other things to Bo, like, “PLEASE, Bo, PLEASE,” or “I love you, Mama, Bo, I love you, Mama.”
+Last night after Leta refused to finish her dinner with a long, surprisingly Southern sounding, “Noooooooooo,” — she can chew a vowel like nobody’s business — I suggested that we start saying other things to Bo, like, “Please, Bo.”
+Or, “Bo loves Mama.”
 She’s also learned how to say sit, except she says, “DIT!” and she loves to order both dogs around.
-My days are now filled with, “Noooooooo,” and “DIT!
-DIT!” and by last night both Jon and I found ourselves screaming, “CHUCK IS ALREADY DITTING, LETA.
-DOP DELLING HIM DO DIT.”
+My days are now filled with a chewed vowel, “Noooooooo.”
+And “DIT!
+DIT!”
+Last night both Jon and I found ourselves screaming, “Chuck is already ditting, Leta.
+Dop delling him do dit.”

-Perhaps the most annoying part of his exaggerated dog behavior is the fact that I feel like I’m leading a marching band around my house.
+Perhaps the most annoying part of Bo’s exaggerated dog behavior is the fact that I feel like I’m leading a marching band around my house.
 Bo follows me everywhere.
 Chuck only follows me around if I’m carrying something edible, so he thinks Bo is following me because Bo knows about something edible that he doesn’t know about.
 Thus, Chuck follows me everywhere, and both are always vying for the best position, nipping at each other’s ears or biting the other’s back legs.
 Leta thinks this is hilarious, so she follows us, too.
-Every time I have used the bathroom this week I’ve had three pairs of eyes looking at my bare bottom, four if Jon’s been home.
+Every time I have used the bathroom this week I’ve had three pairs of eyes looking at my bare bottom, four if Jon has been at home.